zjujimmy/Html-Frame-Demo1/README.md

 v0.1   Sep.6   merge within Fred's code.Rename the project to Dashboard.Create new index.html, put all js code into dashboard.js, all css code into dashboard.css.Add comments and adjust formats.

+v0.2   Sep.13  Integate with Json file.
+Use dataTables in simple-events.html.Click one row in the table, it will pop up a new window: sample-detail.html.